hraasch12/IdentifyFraudFromEnronEmail/README.md

 ## Outliers

 We can see in the plot of Bonus vs Salary that there is an oulier.
-This outlier is an error in the Total column and should be removed as it's likely due to a spreadsheet quirk.
+This outlier is representing Total and it should be removed to avoid having it impact our prediction models.

+I also noticed that there was an agency included in the dataset.
+Since "THE TRAVEL AGENCY IN THE PARK" is not a person I removed it from the dataset.

+There was one last record that needed to be removed and that was for "LOCKHART EUGENE E".
+This record was removed because all of its values were NaN.

 ![Original Plot](https://github.com/hraasch12/IdentifyFraudFromEnronEmail/blob/master/Bonus_Salary_Plot.PNG)

-Once the outlier was removed we have a much better plot.
+Once the outliers were removed we have a much better plot.

 ![Plot Without Outlier](https://github.com/hraasch12/IdentifyFraudFromEnronEmail/blob/master/Bonus_Salary_Post_Plot.PNG)